edwilson543/casino/README.md

 a username and password, store their betting pots, and allow the application to track their log-in times.<br>
 This is implemented using JSON (JavaScript Object Notation) - Player object attributes are serialised into a form that can be stored as JSON, and the player database is stored as a single JSON dictionary, with the player usernames as keys.
-Players can then be retrieved from the database in JSON, deserialised and instantiated as Player objects. <br>
+Player is data  retrieved from the database in JSON, deserialised and used to instantiate a Player object.<br>
-A class was created to manage this database, including common database features such as data creation, updating, retrieval and deletion.<br>
+A class to manage this database was implemented, with common database features such as data creation, updating, retrieval and deletion.<br>
-The database manager is visible in the repository however a database is not - this is because it is gitignored, and automatically populates locally the first time a user creates an account when playing Roulette.
+The database manager is visible in the repository however a database is not - this is because it is gitignored and automatically populates locally the first time a user creates an account.
 <br>

-<b>Unit and integration testing:</b> The application includes over a hundred unit tests and integration tests as well.
+<b>Unit and integration testing:</b> The application includes over a hundred unit tests as well as integration tests of
+the core game functionality.
-This includes testing of the command line application - this was a challenge in that the command line takes a user input to proceed, and as such any test must simulate user input on the command line.
-To this end, a utility function was defined which takes a sequence of inputs and returns the nth item in this sequence at the nth call, and overrides the input function using pytest's monkeypatch.
-The utility function was implemented as a generator, yielding the nth value in the sequence on the nth call using the built-in next() function.
+This includes testing of the command line UI - this was a challenge in that the UI takes a user input to proceed, and as such any test must simulate user input on the command line.
+To this end, a utility function was defined which takes a sequence of inputs and returns the nth item in this sequence at the nth call.
+The input function can then be over-ridden with the utility function using pytest's monkeypatch.
+The utility function is implemented as a generator, yielding the nth value in the sequence on the nth call using the built-in next() function.
 <br>